HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 ### Form validation

 It is very important that any form error handling be communicated to assistive technology.
 There are a variety of techniques for handling this depending on the validation implementation.
-Web AIM's [Usable and Accessible Form Validation and Error Recovery](https://webaim.org/techniques/formvalidation/) article is a great resource for learning more about various accessible form validation strategies.
+Web AIM's <a hreflang="en" href="https://webaim.org/techniques/formvalidation/">Usable and Accessible Form Validation and Error Recovery</a> article is a great resource for learning more about various accessible form validation strategies.

 If a form element is required this also needs to be communicated to assistive technology.
 For native HTML form elements the [`required` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/required) can be used and for customized elements the [`aria-required`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-required_attribute) attribute may be needed.
 If there is an issue with a form submission, this needs to be conveyed to assistive technology.